Putin flexes Russian military muscle in naval exercise

-MOSCOW President Vladimir Putin ordered large-scale military exercises in the Black Sea on Thursday, projecting Russian power towards Europe and the Middle East in a move that may vex neighbours.
+MOSCOW President Vladimir Putin ordered large-scale military exercises in the Black Sea on Thursday, projecting Russian power towards Europe and the Middle East in a move that may vex neighbors.

 Officials suggested the surprise drill would test reaction speed and combat readiness, but Putin's order also seemed a signal to the West of Russia's presence in the region.

-Presidential spokesman Dmitry Peskov told reporters Putin triggered the manoeuvres as he flew back overnight from South Africa after a summit of the BRICS emerging economies.
+Presidential spokesman Dmitry Peskov told reporters Putin triggered the maneuvers as he flew back overnight from South Africa after a summit of the BRICS emerging economies.

 Peskov said 36 warships and an unspecified number of planes would take part, but not how long exercises would last.